sachink2010/ec2-bedrock-access/README.md

-# Amazon Bedrock Streamlit Chat Application
+# Amazon Bedrock Streamlit Chat Applicationon EC2

 This is a Streamlit application that allows users to interact with various foundation models available through Amazon Bedrock using EC2 instance profile authentication.